dvanderzee/HTMLGame/README.txt

-Initial push.

 HTML & JS game made in Internet Programming.

-by Dave Vanderzee, Zach Dugas, Miles Konstantin, Devin Comeau, and Pasha Chorba
+by Dave, Zach, Miles, Devin, and Pasha